geosolutions-it/scripts/performance_tests/WMTS/README.txt

   * Set the EPSG:id value in the Test Plan User Defined Variables.
   * Set the image format.
   * Set the layer name that you want to use for the requests in the Test Plan User Defined Variables.
+  * Set the test duration for each group thread in the Test Plan User Defined Variables.

 N.B.: You should download the WMTS GetCapabilities file and place it in your workspace directory.